bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- [ ] Build a page of your choosing from the navigation items.
-Come up with content and images that fit the theme.
+- [ ] Make the Character component more complex and break it into several subcomponents.
+- [ ] Use a helper function in separate module to remove unneeded information from the API data, before putting it in state.
-- [ ] Introduce CSS animations to your site.
+- [ ] Use Promise.all to resolve an array of promises.
-- [ ] Build a contact page and create a form with several inputs of your choosing
+- [ ] Introduce transitions or animations with styled-components.

 ## Submission format